Google Ad Extensions Guide

 Patrick Cusumano

-Patrick has a B.B.A. in Marketing from James Madison University, where he began his digital marketing journey while competing in the Google Online Marketing Challenge.
+Patrick earned a B.B.A. in Marketing from James Madison University, where he also competed in the Google Online Marketing Challenge, sparking his interest in the digital marketing industry.